paulafernalia/solver-arena-webapp/README.md

 ## License

-MIT License.
-See `LICENSE` file for details.
+GPL-3.0 License.
+See `LICENSE file for details.